FIls0010/LLM_tutor/README.md

 - Handles refusals and errors gracefully
 - Supports rerunning only failed or selected prompts

-This allows you to **stress-test tutor behaviour** across dozens or hundreds of realistic student queries.
+This allows you to **stress-test tutor behaviour** across dozens, hundreds, even thousands, of realistic student queries.

 ---